Avarile/dashboard/README.md

         - side notes: create a Debounce func: Done
         - box-shadow: rgba(0, 0, 0, 0.15) 1.95px 1.95px 2.6px;
         - 2nd step: implements item selection / add: ongoing
+        - Problem: UI and Data not sync: working on it

+2. A MAJOR Problem:
+    - Description: In a Quotation form, I used a ref to store a complex Object which represents the Entire quota.
+And I used a temp:[] as a tempary place to hold data. after I put data in it.
+I always called a setState to refresh the page. but still, I encountered the classic "one Step behind" Problem.